kunvariyaravi/nocostcoin/SHOWCASE_GUIDE.md

 [Feature showcase GIF]

-5/10 You can run a 3-node devnet with ONE command:
+5/10 You can run a 3-node Testnet with ONE command:

-.\launch_devnet.ps1
+.\launch_Testnet.ps1

 That's it!
 Full blockchain running locally.